zfisch/courageous-trapeze/PRESS-RELEASE.md

 Socialite targets anyone who is too busy or forgetful to send out personal communications to their friends and family.

 ## Summary ##
-Socialite allows you to import your Facebook contacts to schedule text and social communications with your closest contacts.
+Socialite allows you to schedule text messages with your closest contacts.

 Features:
+- Schedule text messages for specific dates and times in advance
 - Batch manage communications
+- Import contacts from Google Contacts
+- Schedule one-time and recurring correspondence
 - Maintain social ties
-- Schedule one-time and recurring correspondence
-- Link Facebook account
-- Link phone number through Twilio integration (?)
-- Schedule Facebook and text messages for specific dates and times in advance
-- Schedule communication reminders

 ## Problem ##
 It is difficult to maintain social relationships and communications with friends and family during our busy lives.